-Screenshot of Doll+: Body Transformation in its Ideal Fantasy
+30s trailer of Doll+: Body Transmigration in its Ideal Fantasy

-The doll is considered a cyborg, in which Donna Haraway defined as a cybernetic organism, “a hybrid of machine and organism, a creature of social reality as well as a creature of fiction."
-The doll is us, we are cyborgs – the condensed image of both imahgination and material reaity.
-In the video, the virtual world is a chaos located between 2D and 3D, which contains a large number of trans-cultural elements and references: video games, films, fashion culture, western art history and eastern ideology (Taoism, Buddism), etc. Its storyline is a process of transmigration, which contains a 'preface’ and three chapters:
+The doll is considered a cyborg, which Donna Haraway defined as "a hybrid of machine and organism, a creature of social reality as well as a creature of fiction."
+The doll is us; we are cyborgs – the condensed image of both the subconscious and material reality.
+In the video, the virtual world is chaos located between the two and three-dimensional worlds, which contains many trans-cultural elements and references: video games, films, fashion culture, western art theory and eastern ideology (Taoism, Buddism), etc. Its storyline is a process of transmigration, which begins with a 'preface' followed by three chapters.

 Screenshot from Doll+ chapter 3